The quot functor of a quasi-coherent sheaf: Introduction

 \section{Introduction}

 \paragraph*{The original construction and our leading question.} Since their introduction in \cite{Gr}, \emph{Quot} schemes have played a fundamental role in algebraic geometry and, in particular, in deformation theory.
-For instance, they provide natural compactifications of spaces of morphisms between certain schemes (\cite{Gr}), they are used to give a presentation of the stack of coherent sheaves over a projective scheme (\cite{LMB}), and their derived version (\cite{CFK}, \cite{Pri}) is of fundamental importance in derived algebraic geometry.\\ Recall that given a Hilbert polynomial $h$, a projective scheme $X$ over an algebraically closed field $\mbfk$ and a quasi-coherent sheaf $\Ec$, one defines the contravariant functor $quot^X_{h}(\Ec_{(-)}):(\Schb/\mbfk)^{\circ}\rightarrow\Setb$ as
+For instance, they provide natural compactifications of spaces of morphisms between certain schemes (\cite{Gr}), they are used to give a presentation of the stack of coherent sheaves over a projective scheme (\cite{LMB}), and their derived version (\cite{CFK}, \cite{Pri}) is of fundamental importance in derived algebraic geometry.\\ Recall that, given a Hilbert polynomial $h$, a projective scheme $X$ over an algebraically closed field $\mbfk$ and a quasi-coherent sheaf $\Ec$, one defines the contravariant functor $quot^X_{h}(\Ec_{(-)}):(\Schb/\mbfk)^{\circ}\rightarrow\Setb$ as

 where $\Ec_T:=\Ec\otimes_{\mbfk}\Oc_T$, and as pullback on morphisms.
+Note also that coherence, flatness and the Hilbert polynomial condition are imposed on \emph{quotients}.
 In his original outline of the construction, Grothendieck proves the representability of the above functor only in the case when $\Ec$ is \emph{coherent}. \\ The question we address in this work concerns the representability of the quot functor when the sheaf $\Ec$ in \eqref{e:qf} is only assumed to be quasi-coherent.
 In particular, our main result (Theorem \ref{T:iquot-rep}) implies the statement below.

 \begin{thm} Let $\Ec$ be a quasi-coherent $\Oc_X$-module and let $X$ and $h$ be as above.
 Then there is a scheme $\Quot_h^X(\Ec)$ representing the functor $quot^X_{h}(\Ec_{(-)})$. \end{thm}